jamesbowman/openexrpython/openexr.rst

    single: dictionary

 This module represents EXR headers as regular Python dictionaries.
-In this dictionary the keys are strings, and the values are such that OpenEXR can determine their type.
+Each header entries have a name - a string - and a value that may be one of several types, defined by the OpenEXR standard.

+The Python module translates these types to Python types when reading OpenEXR headers, and does the reverse translation when writing headers.

 The module :mod:`Imath` provides many of the classes for attribute types.

    .. doctest::
       :options: -ELLIPSIS, +NORMALIZE_WHITESPACE